enotspe/fortinet-2-elasticsearch/README.md

 }
 ```

 2. Create ILM policies according to your needs.
 You can use these [examples](https://github.com/enotspe/fortinet-2-elasticsearch/tree/master/index%20templates/ilm).
-Make sure you name them accordingly your index strategy.
+Make sure you name them accordingly to your index strategy.
 For our case, that would be:

 - logs-fortinet.fortigate.traffic
 - logs-fortinet.fortigate.utm
 - logs-fortinet.fortigate.event

   In our experience, `type=traffic` generates lots of logs, while `type=event` very few.
 So it makes sense to have different lifecycles for differente types of logs.
 Other slicing ideas can be found [below](https://github.com/enotspe/fortinet-2-elasticsearch/tree/master#common-ecs--output).

 3. Load component templates both from [Elastic ECS](https://github.com/elastic/ecs/tree/main/generated/elasticsearch/composable/component) and [FortiDragon specific](https://github.com/enotspe/fortinet-2-elasticsearch/tree/master/index%20templates/component%20templates).
 Do it manually one by one: